 German 1.
 Introductory German.
-Taught at 9S by Ellis Shookman.
+Taught at 9S by Yuliya Komska.
 Introduction to written and spoken German.
 Intensive study of basic grammar and vocabulary through readings, oral and written drills, composition exercises, conversation, and practice in the virtual laboratory.
 The textbook is the 6th edition of Deutsch: Na klar!, by Di Donato et al.

 German 7.
 First Year Seminar.
-Taught at 10A by Petra McGillen.
-See Special Listings.
+Taught at 10A by Bruce Duncan See Special Listings.
 The syllabus can be found at: http://www.dartmouth.edu/~german/German7/German7.html

 German 85.
 Independent study project.
-Before the beginning of the term, and after consulting with a faculty member, students submit a proposal to the department.
+By the middle of the previous term, and after consulting with a faculty member, students submit a proposal to the department.